What is epidermolysis bullosa?

-- Avoidance of activities that induce friction on the skin.
+- Avoid activities that induce friction on the skin.
 This includes the handling of infants and children – alternative handling techniques are easily learnt from a trained health care professional.

 - Maintain a cool environment and avoid overheating

-- Use foam padding or sheepskins to help reduce friction on furniture such as beds, chairs and infant car seats
+- Use foam padding or sheepskins to help reduce friction on pieces of furniture such as beds, chairs and infant car seats

-- Pierce, drain and dress blisters to promote healing (this should be done only by people whom have received training on wound care)
+- Pierce, drain and dress blisters to promote healing (this should be done only by people who have received training on wound care)

 - When EB affects other parts of the body, various cares and treatments are adopted.
-For example, a soft diet when the oesophagus is involved, or using stool softeners for constipation, or if patient has anal blisters.
+For example, a soft diet when the oesophagus is involved or using stool softeners for constipation, or if the patient has anal blisters.

 - Clinical practice guidelines are available on the DEBRA* International website including those on Oral Health care, Wound Care, Pain Management, Cancer Management.